Majeed7/RKHS-ExactSHAP/readme.md

-# PKeX-Shapley: Computing Exact Shapley Value in Polynomial Time for Product-Kernel Methods
+# PKeX-Shapley: Linear-time Exact Shapley Values for Product-Kernel Methods

-This repository accompanies the paper **"Computing Exact Shapley Value in Polynomial Time for Product-Kernel Methods"** and provides code for the PKeX-Shapley method.
+This repository accompanies the paper **"Linear-time Exact Shapley Values for Product-Kernel Methods"** and provides code for the PKeX-Shapley method.
 The demos illustrate how to use PKeX-Shapley for explaining product kernel learning methods, Maximum Mean Discrepancy (MMD), and Hilbert-Schmidt Independence Criterion (HSIC).

 ## Table of Contents